How to Stay Young (Longer)

 Also, they were instructed not to even once mention their current health conditions and complaints to one another, but only reminisce about those "good, old times of youth".
 At the end of the experiment, the scientists were astounded with the results.

-Namely, most of the parameters of vitality showed an incredible improvement at all of those involved in the experiment.
+Namely, most of the parameters of vitality showed an incredible improvement in all of those involved in the experiment.
 Well, anybody starting to view the facts about aging a little differently?

 Worries and Aging